Osilly/Vision-R1/README.md

 ### TODO

-- :fire: We will release the **datasets, code and weights**!
+- 🔥 We will release the **datasets, code and weights**!
-- :fire: We are in the process of training for **72B Vision-R1** and plan to release it when it is completed!
+- 🔥 We are in the process of training for **72B Vision-R1** and plan to release it when it is completed!
-- :fire: We are trying to scale our training to low-resource settings, where the entire cold start and RL training process can be completed **using only 8 GPUs**.
+- 🔥 We are trying to scale our training to low-resource settings, where the entire cold start and RL training process can be completed **using only 8 GPUs**.

 ### Timeline

+- [2025/05/07] **We released** evalution codes!
 - [2025/04/13] **We released [Vision-R1-7B](https://huggingface.co/Osilly/Vision-R1-7B)**!
 - [2025/03/24] **We released [Cold-start Dataset (Vision-R1-cold)](https://huggingface.co/datasets/Osilly/Vision-R1-cold)**!
 - [2025/03/11] We released the inference code and scripts.